merenlab/anvio/anvio/docs/programs/anvi-report-dgrs.md

 Before you run this program you need to run locate the reverse transcriptases for the DGRs in your sample/s.
 You can do this via the anvi'o own reverse transcriptase collection which is compsed of the [Roux et al., 2021](https://doi.org/10.1038/s41467-021-23402-7), alongside 4 Pfam general RT HMMs: PF00078/RVT_1 Reverse transcriptase (RNA-dependent DNA polymerase), PF07727/RVT_2 reversevtranscriptase (RNA-dependent DNA polymerase), PF13456/RVT_3 reverse transcriptase-like – found in plants, PF13655/RVT_N N-terminal domain of reverse transcriptase (do i cite simon and zimmerly 2008 here??).

 {{ codestart }}
-anvi-run-hmms -c contigs.db  -i Reverse_Transcriptase
+anvi-run-hmms -c contigs.db  -I Reverse_Transcriptase
 {{ codestop }}

 You can of course create your own HMM and use that instead, who is anvi'o to tell you what to do?